Balfron Tower: Refurbishment and sell-off

 HARCA began a full refurbishment of the buildings in 2011.
-The architectural firm PRP which has taken up this project is looking to restore these Brutalist structures to their original form as required by English Heritage, and also to bring the buildings up to modern specifications and 21st century living standards.
+The architectural firm PRP which took up this project looked to restore these Brutalist structures to their original form as required by English Heritage, and also to bring the buildings up to modern specifications and 21st century living standards.

-The refurbishment is technically challenging, due to the need to install new services without disturbing the listed exterior.
-The solid concrete design also suffers inherently from cold bridging, which has to be remedied by internal wall insulation.
+The refurbishment was technically challenging, due to the need to install new services without disturbing the listed exterior.
+The solid concrete design also suffers inherently from cold bridging, which had to be remedied by internal wall insulation.

 Residents were to have the option to keep their flats in the blocks, or to move into new low-rise homes nearby, in which case the vacated flats would be sold to finance the works.
 In October 2010, the residents of both blocks were sent notice that the refurbishment would require all residents to move out, due to fire safety and other risks, with no undertaking on whether they could return.

 The first phase of the refurbishment took place from 2011 to 2014 with the lower block, Carradale House.
 Key features of the refurbishment include: replacement of existing windows with high-performance examples matching original pattern; upgrade of thermal performance using materials to provide insulation and vapour barriers; efficient gas-fired boilers for replacement communal heating system; and new wet services, incorporating water conservation measures.
 Internally, communal spaces and flats are sensitively refurbished in keeping and without altering Goldfinger's original layouts and heritage features.